 “It’s not coincidental,” Fung writes, “that both insulin and cortisol play a key role in carbohydrate metabolism.”

 Prolonged cortisol stimulation raises glucose levels and subsequently insulin.
 This increase in insulin plays “a substantial role in the resulting weight gain”.

-And there you have it in a nutshell – your body’s own insulin is the key that unlocks the secret of both weight gain and weight loss (forgive the mixed metaphors).
-In effect, then, and like so many modern maladies, the key lies in the food you eat that leads to raised glucose levels and subsequent release of the hormone insulin, he says.
+And there you have it in a nutshell.
+Your body’s own insulin is the key that unlocks the secret of both weight gain and weight loss.
+In effect, t and like so many modern maladies, the key lies in the food you eat.
+Specifically, food that leads to raised glucose levels and subsequent release of the hormone insulin, he says.

-In his book, Fung sets out an approach to the obesity epidemic that is as controversial as it rigorously scientific.
-He doesn’t just go against conventional medical and dietetic “wisdom” as much as ride roughshod over it and the shaky science on which it is based.
+In his book, Fung gives an approach to the obesity epidemic that is as controversial as it is rigorously scientific.
+He doesn’t just go against conventional medical and dietetic “wisdom”.
+He rides roughshod over it and the shaky science on which it is based.

 Conventional doctors and dietitians still claim that all you have to do to lose weight is eat less and exercise more.
 Fung joins a growing chorus of scientific voices who say obesity is not from gluttony and sloth.
-It doesn’t require pills or potions, starvation diets, hunger, invasive bariatric surgery (cutting away parts of your stomach or intestines) or even regular exercise to resolve it.
+It doesn’t require pills or potions, starvation diets, hunger, invasive bariatric surgery (cutting away parts of your stomach or intestines).
+Nor does it even require regular exercise to resolve it.

 Fung’s not saying exercise isn’t important.
 It’s just not a great weight loss tool, for reasons that become crystal clear in his book.

 The science is all there to show that obesity really is hormonal and the result of insulin resistance (the inability to tolerate carbohydrate), he says.
 It just requires willingness to see.